EpiGenomicsCode/JetstreamAF/README.md

-# AlphaFold on Jetstream (Indiana University)
+# AlphaFold on Jetstream2 (Indiana University)

-This repository contains scripts and instructions for running AlphaFold on Jetstream at Indiana University.
+This repository contains scripts and instructions for running AlphaFold on Jetstream2 at Indiana University.

 ### Directory Structure